 Phone number: 0121 204 3050 Email: firstname.lastname@example.org Room number: MB222M

-Edward Sweeney is Professor of Logistics, Head of the Engineering Systems & Management (ESM) Group and Director of the Aston Logistics & Systems Institute at Aston University.
+Edward Sweeney is Professor of Logistics, and Director of the Aston Logistics & Systems Institute at Aston University.
 In this capacity he leads a multidisciplinary group of academics with interests in logistics, transport, supply chain and engineering management.
 His research interests are in supply chain design and integration, with a particular emphasis on the divergence between theory and practice.